 Can You Make This Easy Unstuffed Peppers Ahead of Time?

 Yes, you can!
-The beef and pepper mixture will keep well in the fridge for about 3 to 4 days.
-You can easily reheat it and serve it in a bowl whenever you’re ready to enjoy it.
+The beef and pepper mixture keeps well in the fridge for 3–4 days.
+I like reheating it and serving it in a bowl whenever I’m ready to enjoy it.

 Can You Freeze Healthy Unstuffed Peppers?